COVID-19: When to quarantine or isolate? What’s the difference? - NewsBreak

 Last week, the CDC shortened its COVID-19 isolation and quarantine recommendations and clarified that the guidance applies to kids as well as adults.

-Isolation restrictions for asymptomatic Americans who catch the coronavirus were cut from 10 to five days and similarly shortened the time that close contacts need to quarantine.Florida Health Dept. issues new COVID-19 testing guidelines
+Isolation restrictions for asymptomatic Americans who catch the coronavirus were cut from 10 to five days and similarly shortened the time that close contacts need to quarantine.CDC recommends shorter COVID isolation, quarantine for all

 There is a difference between quarantine and isolation.
 You should quarantine if you come into contact with someone who has coronavirus and you think you have it.
 You should isolate if you confirm you have coronavirus even if you don’t have symptoms.